a-ads/blog/content/blog/2019-12-19-new-features-for-advertisers-start-stop-clone-and-rename.md

 ---
 date: 2019-12-19T14:05:44.182Z
-title: 'New features for advertisers: Start / Stop / Clone and Rename!'
+title: 'New features for advertisers: Start / Pause / Clone and Rename!'
 tags:
   - news
 category: How to